 The Recording Secretary calls out the names of the local's officers.

-If your local has other officers, such as chief steward, education officer, executive members-at-large, unit chairs, area vice-presidents, etc., write the positions here to use when roll calling officers:
+Each officer says "here" when their name is called out.
+President: (name) Vice-President: (name) Secretary-Treasurer: (name) Recording Secretary: (name) Membership Officer (formerly Sergeant-at-arms): (name) Trustees: (as many as 3 names) If your local has other officers, such as chief steward, education officer, executive members-at-large, unit Chairs, area vice-presidents, etc., write the positions here to use when roll calling officers: